OpenTermsArchive/contrib-versions/Cloudant/Terms of Service.md

 "_Derived Data_" means all indices and calculations derived from the Primary Data and stored on the Hosting Platform.

-“_Event_” means a circumstance or set of circumstances taken together, resulting in a failure to meet a Service Level.
+"_Event_" means a circumstance or set of circumstances taken together, resulting in a failure to meet a Service Level.

-"_Hosting Platform_" means Cloudant’s data hosting platform currently known as “Cloudant,” which includes Cloudant software and certain third-party software, and any updated versions of such platform made available by Cloudant.
+"_Hosting Platform_" means Cloudant's data hosting platform currently known as "Cloudant," which includes Cloudant software and certain third-party software, and any updated versions of such platform made available by Cloudant.

-“_Hosting Services_” means the data hosting services for Subscriber Data that Cloudant provides through the Hosting Platform.
+"_Hosting Services_" means the data hosting services for Subscriber Data that Cloudant provides through the Hosting Platform.

 "_Primary Data_" means any and all information that Cloudant receives from Subscriber and hosts in connection with these Terms of Service as an application service provider in whatever form or medium, in connection with the Hosting Services.

-“_Service Level_” means the standard set forth below by which Cloudant measures the level of service it provides in these Terms of Service.
+"_Service Level_" means the standard set forth below by which Cloudant measures the level of service it provides in these Terms of Service.

 "_Subscriber Data_" means the Primary Data and the Derived Data, collectively.